Custom Blueprint

 - Click SAVE CHANGES to save your changes.

-Enabling Managed System Add-Ons and Fleet Configuration (Optional)¶
+Enabling Managed System Add-Ons (Optional)¶

 - Add the required Fleet Values.